Skip to Content

 The Bottom Line

-Choosing the best overnight courier service in South Africa for 2026 is less about finding the cheapest rate and more about matching the courier to your actual shipping pattern.
-Coverage, collection cut-offs, insurance, claims handling and account management matter far more than the headline price.
+Choosing the best overnight courier service in South Africa for 2026 is less about chasing the lowest base rate and more about matching the courier to your actual shipping pattern.
+Coverage, collection cut-offs, insurance, claims handling, the fuel levy and account management matter far more than the headline price.

 NIGHTWING has been delivering overnight courier, warehousing, distribution and contract logistics for South African businesses for nearly three decades.
-If you're evaluating overnight courier options for your business — whether you ship 10 parcels a month or 10,000 — we'll give you an honest, transparent quote and put the SLA in writing.
+If you're evaluating overnight courier options for your business, whether you ship 10 parcels a month or 10,000, we'll give you an honest, transparent quote, spell out the fuel levy, and put the SLA in writing.

 Get a NIGHTWING overnight courier quote today →